BIKASH1002/DistilBERT-News-Detector/README.md

 - **Test Data:** Unlabeled dataset used for generating predictions.

-NOTE:- The dataset in the repository is just the junk of the dataset.
+NOTE:- The dataset in the repository is just the chunk of the dataset.
 For complete access of dataset [click here](https://www.kaggle.com/competitions/smm-hw2-fakenewsdetecion/data)